wikimedia/analytics-refinery-source/refinery-job/src/test/resources/mediawikidumper/readme.md

 +----------+
 ```

+### 2/ Build archives on the cluster with spark-shell
 ```
-spark3-shell # no --master yarn to write locally
+spark3-shell --master yarn

 // TODO: select interesting examples that vary the XML output:
 //    * temp contributors